Smistav/Smistav/README.md

 - 👋 Hi, I’m @Smistav
 - 👀 I’m interested in Frontend
+- 🏆 I graduated from React and got a diploma
+- 👀 I’m interested in Backend
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Java

 <!---
 Smistav/Smistav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.